garywill/multiBootUDisk/README.md

 ## How it work
 Uses [syslinux](http://www.syslinux.org) as udisk's legacy BIOS bootloader.

-On syslinux menu, an option to boot [grub4dos](http://grub4dos.sourceforge.net/) (a fork of grub) ([Github page](https://github.com/chenall/grub4dos)).
+On syslinux menu, an entry to boot [grub4dos](http://grub4dos.sourceforge.net/) (a fork of grub) ([Github page](https://github.com/chenall/grub4dos)).

-On grub4dos menu there are many options to boot various maintain tools, systems, system installations.
+On grub4dos menu there are many entries to boot various maintain tools, systems, system installations.
+(You can customize your entries)

 ### Why this way?
 `syslinux` is a legacy bootloader which is competitable for many machines.